alhazmitala/Meow-Bites-Website/README.md

 - Express.js: Web framework for handling routes, middleware, and server logic.

 # Help
-If you have questions, suggestions, or feedback:
+If you have questions, suggestions, or feedback, feel free to contact me via:

 - GitHub Issues
 - Email: tala.aalhazmi@gmail.com

 # Authors
-Tala Alhazmi
+Full Stack Developer and Designer: Tala Alhazmi